Skip to main content

 He spilled Peter Thiel’s Antichrist secrets.
 Now he’s banned from the lectures

-The off-the-record Antichrist lecture series has been shrouded in mystery.
-But notes leaked by tech worker Kshitij Kulkarni reveal some details.
+The off-the-record lecture series has been shrouded in mystery.
+But notes leaked by tech worker Kshitij Kulkarni reveal details.

 Three people stand outdoors holding protest signs criticizing surveillance, abductions, and genocide, with trees and buildings in the background.

-But, ahead of night two in the four-part series on Monday, one guest published notes of the first show, and is now paying the price.
-Lecture notes published last week by tech worker Kshitij Kulkarni, who is the Head of Protocol Research at software company Succinct, provided the clearest look yet at what’s being discussed inside the secretive event.
+But on Monday, ahead of Night Two in the four-part series, one guest published notes of the first show — and is paying the price.
+Lecture notes published last week by tech worker Kshitij Kulkarni, head of protocol research at software company Succinct, provide the clearest look yet at what’s allegedly being discussed inside the secretive event.

-When the sold-out talks began last week at the Commonwealth Club on San Francisco’s Embarcadero, the online invite vaguely said Thiel would be “addressing the topic of the biblical Antichrist” and its “theology, history, literature, and politics.”
-It also warned spectators that the event was off-the-record.
+When the sold-out talks began last week at the Commonwealth Club on the Embarcadero, the online invite (opens in new tab) vaguely said Thiel would be “addressing the topic of the biblical Antichrist” and its “theology, history, literature, and politics.”
+It warned spectators that the event was off the record.

-Kulkarni, who published the notes as a now-deleted essay on his personal website, was subsequently banned from the other three talks, according to a now-deleted X post from ACTS17 Collective executive director Michelle Stephens, whose nonprofit organized the lectures.
+Kulkarni, who published the notes as an essay (since removed) on his personal website (opens in new tab), was subsequently banned from the other three talks, according to a now-deleted X post from Michelle Stephens, executive director of ACTS17 Collective, the nonprofit that organized the lectures.

 “You are in violation of the clear off the record [policy] we implemented and reiterated many times.
 Your ticket is revoked without refund,” Stephens said.